GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Abstract

 \section{Abstract}

 Providing natural language instructions in prompts is a useful new paradigm for improving task performance of large language models in a zero-shot setting.
 Recent work has aimed to improve such prompts via manual rewriting or gradient-based tuning.
-However, manual rewriting is time-consuming and requires subjective interpretation, while gradient-based tuning can be extremely computationally demanding for large models and requires full access to model weights, which may not be available for API-based models.
+However, manual rewriting is time-consuming and requires subjective interpretation, while gradient-based tuning can be extremely computationally demanding for large models and may not be feasible for API-based models.
 In this work, we introduce \fullform{} (\algoname{}), a gradient-free, edit-based search approach for improving task instructions for large language models. \algoname{} takes in instructions designed for humans and automatically returns an improved, edited prompt, while allowing for API-based tuning.
-The instructions in our search are iteratively edited using four operations (delete, add, swap, paraphrase) on text at the phrase-level.
-With InstructGPT models, \algoname{} improves the average task performance by up to $4.30$ percentage points on eight classification tasks from the \natinst{} dataset.
-We see improvements for both instruction-only prompts and for $k$-shot example+instruction prompts.
-Notably, \algoname{} outperforms manual rewriting following the guidelines in~\citet{mishra2021reframing} and also outperforms purely example-based prompts while controlling for the available compute and data budget.
-Lastly, we provide qualitative analysis of the edited instructions across several scales of GPT models.\footnote{Code: \url{https://github.com/archiki/GrIPS}}
+With InstructGPT models, \algoname{} improves the average task performance by up to $4.30$ percentage points on eight classification tasks from the \natinst{} dataset {(with similar improvements for OPT, BLOOM, and FLAN-T5).} We see improvements for both instruction-only prompts and instruction + $k$-shot examples prompts. {Notably, \algoname{} outperforms manual rewriting and purely example-based prompts while controlling for the available compute and data budget.
+Further, performance of \algoname{} is comparable to select gradient-based tuning approaches.} Qualitatively, we show our edits can simplify instructions and at times make them incoherent but nonetheless improve accuracy.\footnote{Code: \url{https://github.com/archiki/GrIPS}}